-Born in Paraguay, Ms. Arrua began her musical training at the age 10 at the National Conservatory of Music of Paraguay.
-During her studies at the Conservatory, Ms. Arrua served as Assistant Concertmaster of the National Symphony Orchestra.
-In 2011, she graduated Summa Cum Laude from Louisiana State University, where she earned a Bachelor of Music in Violin Performance studying under Dr. Lin He.
+Born in Paraguay, Dr. Arrua began her musical training at the age 10 at the National Conservatory of Music of Paraguay.
+During her studies at the Conservatory, Dr. Arrua served as Assistant Concertmaster of the National Symphony Orchestra.
+In 2011, she graduated summa cum laude from Louisiana State University, where she earned a Bachelor of Music in Violin Performance degree, studying under Dr. Lin He.
 Following that, she continued her graduate studies in performance at Pennsylvania State University, working with Prof. James Lyon.
-She is currently pursuing her Doctorate of Musical Arts in Violin Performance at the University of Illinois, studying under Prof. Nelson Lee and the Jupiter String Quartet.
+She is completed her Doctorate in Musical Arts in 2001 at the University of Illinois at Urbana-Champaign, studying under Nelson Lee and the Jupiter String Quartet.

 She has performed in several music festivals, including the David Kim Orchestral Institute, Pine Mountain Music Festival, Grant Park Music Festival, Brevard Music Center, Aspen Music Festival, Castleman Quartet Program, and Festival Nas Montanhas.